 Is the report action-oriented?

-You have a CTR that is 2x the industry average, your website traffic is up 5%, your Facebook ads are out-performing Google Adwords—this is fantastic news!
+You have a CTR that is 2x the industry average, your website traffic is up 5%, your Facebook ads are out-performing Google Ads—this is fantastic news!

 But in these digital times competition is incredibly fierce across all industries and it’s survival of the fittest—evolve or become extinct.
 Just because people are clicking through your website today does not mean they will be tomorrow.
 So while it’s important that your marketing report includes data that demonstrates successful strategies, make sure your report also outlines recommendations for how your strategy should evolve based on this data.
 The most important page in your report is not the one with the fancy graph on it, it’s the action plan.
 When you come to the end of your report, you should know how your agency plans to use this month’s data to make smart marketing decisions for the coming months.